-36. Nature's Benefits vs. Engineered Alternatives
+34. Nature's Benefits vs. Engineered Alternatives

-In contrast to hard structures such as bulkheads and sea walls, living shorelines provide multiple, layered, ecosystem benefits, including improved water quality, aquatic habitat, and carbon sequestration.
+If we compare hard structures like bulkheads and sea walls to living shorelines provide multiple, how do they stack up?
+They provide multiple benefits like improved water quality, aquatic habitat, and carbon sequestration.